VIIIbyuL/506-final-project/README.md

 ## Data Collection and Methods

 The data that needs to be collected are articles that come out from past and present, so that we can analyze whether they are positive and negative.
 We use an API or web scrape articles across different new outlets and use another API like Yahoo Finance to see a stock’s price change at the time of the article’s release.
+One problem we ran into was since we were free tier we could not extract as many companies as we wanted alongside our data.
+As a result, we just focused on three companies.

 ## Data Modelling